LangMap: A Human-Verified Benchmark for Hierarchical Open-Vocabulary Goal Navigation: Experiments

 \subsection{Metrics}

-Following prior work~\cite{ovon,goatbench,PSL,3dmem,mtu3d}, we adopt standard evaluation protocols, reporting Success Rate (SR) and Success weighted by Path Length (SPL) as the primary metrics.
-SR is the fraction of tasks where the agent stops within 1m of the target within 500 steps, and SPL further accounts for path efficiency relative to the optimal trajectory:
+Following prior work~\cite{ovon,goatbench,3dmem,mtu3d}, we report Success Rate (SR) and Success weighted by Path Length (SPL) as primary metrics: {

-where $S_i = 1$ if the $i$-th task succeeds and $0$ otherwise, and $L_i$ and $L_i^*$ denote the executed and optimal path lengths.

-Per-goal metrics alone struggle to capture multi-goal reliability.
-An agent can achieve reasonable per-goal SR yet fail to complete full episodes, since any missed sub-goal breaks the sequence, making partial success insufficient for real-world use (\eg, finding a cup but failing to reach the coffee machine).
-We therefore additionally report Sequence Success Rate (SeqSR@$n$) for multi-goal episodes, which measures the fraction of episodes where at least $n$ out of $K_j$ tasks are successfully completed in the correct order:
+} where $S_i \in \{0, 1\}$ denotes task success, and $L_i$ and $L_i^*$ are the executed and optimal path lengths.
+These per-goal metrics, however, do not capture sequential reliability in multi-goal episodes.
+An agent may achieve high SR yet fail to complete an episode, as any intermediate failure breaks the task chain and makes partial success insufficient for deployment (\eg, finding a cup but failing to reach the coffee machine).
+We therefore present Sequence Success Rate at $k$ (SeqSR@$k$), defined as the fraction of episodes where the first $k$ tasks are successfully completed in order: {